VFPX/VFPXDeployment/docs/vfpxdeployment.md

 [Thor Update](./ThorUpdate.md).

 ## Using this document
-- Paths are relative to the project root folder.
+- Paths are relative to your projects root folder.
 This is the toplevel folder of the local git repository you can get invoking `git rev-parse --show-toplevel`.

 ### Folder
 | Folder | Use |